 ii.
 Strategy to meet target: To enable a greater understanding of, and visibility into, our supply chain, in 2016, PepsiCo began working with Proforest to trace the supply chain and support implementation of our policies related to paper packaging.
-For example, Proforest conducted an assessment of certification schemes that we recognize to analyze the extent to which they deliver PepsiCo requirements, as outlined in the Forestry Stewardship, Land Use and Sustainable Packaging policies.
+For example, Proforest conducted an assessment of certification schemes that we recognize to analyze the extent to which they deliver PepsiCo requirements, as outlined in the Stewardship of Forests and Natural Ecosystems, Land Use and Sustainable Packaging policies.
 In addition, Proforest conducted a rapid assessment of our current performance and overview of risks involved in main regions/countries of our current paper packaging supply base.
 The supply chain mapping project commenced in 2016 and is ongoing.
 In 2017, PepsiCo worked with a Tier-1 supplier to develop new contract language for sustainably-sourced materials, further promoting compliance with our policy criteria.
 As we look to renew contracts, PepsiCo has been negotiating by region to determine our suppliers' capabilities to source certified materials.
-We have seen our percent certified material increase in several high-risk priority regions, including Russia and Thailand.
-Metrics reflect FSC, PEFC, and SFI certification for 2021.